liquicode/lib-user-storage/readme.md

 ```

+**NOTE: This project supercedes the older project [lib-managed-storage](https://github.com/liquicode/lib-managed-storage).**

 Overview
 ---------------------------------------------------------------------

 One of the primary and initial challenges of developing a user-facing system is that of implementating a
 storage mechanism which promotes the concept of user owned data.
 This can be privata data such as documents and images.
-This can also refer to data which is attributed to a user such as a blog post or a comment.
+This can also refer to data which is attributed to the user such as a blog post or comment.

 Furthermore, it is a growing expectation among application users to not only be able to maintain private
 data (or data attributed to them), but also to be able to share that data with other users of the same application.

 This library offers a way for NodeJS applications to implement storage strategies which promote user ownership
 and the sharing of stored data.
-The design goals behind this library favor the flexibility and ease of use of the library.

 This library does not provide an authentication mechanism.
 It assumes, by the time you are calling its functions, that you have already affirmed the identity of the user.